MugoDom/policy_management_system/README.md

 * Create and process payments.
 * Send reminders for unpaid invoices.
 * Apply penalties for late payments.

+### Deployment
+The app has been deployed as a streamlit app available here: [https://yaspi-policy-management-system.streamlit.app/]

 ### Customization
 This systems can be extended by adding new features, such as advanced search,reporting etc